TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Related Work

 AC3R (Automatic Crash Constructor from Crash Reports) \cite{gambi2019generating} constructs corner-case car crash scenarios for ADS testing using domain-specific ontology and the NLP technique dependency parsing~\cite{kubler2009dependency} to process police reports.
 However, these techniques often focus on keyword identification rather than text understanding~\cite{sha2003shallow}.
 In addition, AC3R requires well-formatted police reports as inputs.
 On the contrary, our approach, guided by our DSL (Section~\ref{sec:dsl}), and LLM-powered rule-parsing piepline, can understand comprehensive traffic rules and generate scenario representations, without needing rigid XML formatting as AC3R does.
 LawBreaker~\cite{sun2022lawbreaker} is a fuzzing testing framework that assesses whether ADSs breach traffic laws.
 It manually translates real-world traffic rules into DSLs and employs a fuzzing engine to generate test scenarios.
 Our work complements LawBreaker by presenting an automated pipeline to parse traffic rules to executable initial driving scenarios in simulation.
-Furthermore, search-based techniques \cite{gambi2019asfault, abdessalem2018testing, gambi2019automatically, luo2021targeting} examine road object interactions, like pedestrians and vehicles.
-They use optimization to pinpoint simulation corner cases for ADS testing.
-They employ fitness functions, such as minimum distance from the ego vehicle to other objects or time-to-collision, to guide the search of testing scenarios.
-Usually, the search begins with a random or DSL-described scenario.
-Our approach enhances these by auto-generating seeding scenarios consistent with traffic rules, potentially benefiting search-based testing or fuzzing.
-We plan to delve deeper into this in upcoming research.